basedCRM/NFT-Minting-Dapp/README.md

 ## Deployment // Site Hosting

-The files that you see in the root directory are the static build version of the website, which you can get by using the following command:
+Some of the files that you see in the root directory are the static build version of the website, which you can get by using the following command:

 * run npm build